AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/custom-indexing.md

 - **AEM as a Cloud Service environment** with AEM Guides installed
 - **Access to your project's codebase** (Git repository)
 - **Cloud Manager access** with deployment permissions
-- **Basic knowledge** of AEM project structure and Maven builds
-- **Familiarity** with Cloud Manager CI/CD pipelines

 ## Index definition

-To enable the Find and replace feature, you need to deploy a custom index named **`guidesAssetLucene-1-custom-1`** to your AEM Cloud Service environment.
+To enable the Find and replace (Source view) feature, you need to deploy a custom index named **`guidesAssetLucene-1-custom-1`** to your AEM Cloud Service environment.

 ### Index name